samuelfneumann/GoLearn/README.md

 Mountain Car and its tasks
 * `classiccontrol/cartpole`: Implements the classic control problem Cartpole and its tasks
+* `classiccontrol/acrobot`: Implements the classic control problem Acrobot and its tasks
+* `box2d/lunarlander`: Implements the Lunar Lander environment

 Each package also defines public constants that determine the physical parameters of the `Environment`.
 For example, `mountaincar.Gravity` is